lyleresnick/lyleresnick.github.io/_posts/2017-09-03-Solving a Complex UITableView Using VIPER.md

 The thing that is important about the cells is that they do no calculations whatsoever.
 They simply assign data to their views.

 ## Summary

+As you may have noticed, the function of the app is identical to the previous version, but there are two major differences:

+- the place where each kind of processing occurs has been formalized and
+- the names of each method have been formalized.

+This formality makes it easier for those with the same background to understand the code and therefore makes it easier to change.

+There are more classes: each one has very specific responsibilities.

+The biggest change is that the responsibility for creation and storage of the ViewModels has been moved from the table Adapter to the UseCaseOutput, A.K.A. the Presenter.
+The Adapter is now solely responsible for attaching the TableView to the Presenter

+Another major change is that the ViewController has no idea where its data is coming from.
+Only the UseCase knows that it comes from the EntityGateway.

+The Transformer has remained identical to the previous version except for changes involving:

+- use of formalized names and
+- formalizing access to data via entity managers.

+As we will see in the next article, this deconstruction of the ViewController makes it very easy to practice Test Driven Development.